Where is the headquarters of the Knights of St. Andrew?

 How do we obtain a Charter for our KSA Chapter?

-Whether your Chapter of the Knights of St. Andrew is new, revised, or the Charter can't be found, Guthrie will help you compile a certificate.
-Needed are: Effective Date of Chartering (usually the first meeting); Title and Names of the Officers; and, list of Charter Members.
-Send the request to the Chapter Liaison.
+Whether your Chapter of the Knights of St. Andrew is new, revised, or the Charter can't be found, Guthrie will help you compile a Charter certificate.
+Needed are: Letter of approval from the SGIG of your Orient; Effective Date of Chartering (usually the first meeting); Title and Names of the Officers; and, list of Charter Members.
+Send the request to the Liaison.
+Remember, any Chapter may Charter another.
+If a KSA Chapter exists in an adjoining or nearby Valley, you may want to ask them to issue you a Charter and assist with organizing your group.

 Sample Brochures Needed

 Does any Chapter have a brochure explaining the Knights of St. Andrew?
-If so, let us know so we can direct the Phoenix Chapter to the source.
+If so, let us know so we can direct inquiring Chapters to the source.

 Here is a link from the Valley of Richmond, Va.